coderabbit-test/pr-reviewer/README.md

 # Authentication API with Firebase

-A FastAPI-based authentication system with Firebase integration, providing user registration, login, and token-based authentication.
+An Express.js-based authentication system with Firebase integration, providing user registration, login, and token-based authentication.

+> **Note:** This project has been migrated from Python (FastAPI) to JavaScript (Express.js).
+For the legacy Python version, see [pr-reviewer-python-deprecated](https://github.com/your-org/pr-reviewer-python-deprecated).

 ## Features